wittfabian/RandomForestPython/README.md

 * Print flag (-s) (Optional, causes the dataset)
 * Validate flag (-v) followed by validate filename (Optional, specifies file to use for validation)
 * Test flag (-t) followed by test filename (Optional, specifies file to use for testing)
-* Pruning flag (-p) (Optional, you must include a validation file in order to prune)

 #### Examples
 #####Example 1